Visit Marrakesh: The Good, the Bad, and the Ugly

 1. You’re most welcome!
 Honesty is the best policy, and one of the reasons my readers trust me.
 Let me know if you have any questions about Morocco, and enjoy the trip!
 Safe travels! ❤️✈️

-7. Wow!
-It’s on the least of my travel dreams to visit Morocco and specially Marrakesh.
+8. Wow!
+It’s on the list of my travel dreams to visit Morocco and specially Marrakesh.
 From the spices to the tea, the little markets, you showed in your article that there is so much to discover!
 Congratulations for such a nice post about Marrakesh.

 1. Thanks so much!
 I’m happy you’re staying only with the positive things!
 I’ll write about other places in Morocco and you’ll see there’s even more beauty to experience.
 Hope it goes up on your list, it’s completely worth it! <3